Force Majeure Clause - Explained

 A clause in a contract that eliminates the duties or obligations of the parties.
 The clause is enforced when unavoidable, natural calamities affect the ability of the parties to meet their obligations under the agreement.

-A Little More on What is a Force Majeure Clause
+How is a Force Majeure Clause Used?

 Force majeure has been taken from French language, meaning "greater force."
 It is connected with the idea that natural occurrences are an act of God.
 More specifically, it involves situations for which no one can be considered accountable, like hurricanes or a tornados.
 Force majeure entails human actions also, however, like armed conflict.
 The force majeure events have two primary characteristics: